Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: Geometric setting

-Similarly we can use an advanced time variable $v=t+r$, which allows us to construct the past null infinity $\scri^-$.
-We also denote the points at infinity by $i^+,i^-$ and $i_0$ \begin{itemize} \item[$\bullet$] The future (res. past) timelike infinity point $i^+$ (res. $i^-$) defined as the limit point of uniformly timelike curves as $t$ tend to $+\infty$ (res. $-\infty$) is
+Similarly, we can use an advanced time variable $v=t+r$ and the conformal factor $\widetilde{\Omega} = R$ to construct the rescaled metric and get the past null infinity $\scri^-$ as a boundary of Minkowski spacetime.
+We have three following points at infinity \begin{itemize} \item[$\bullet$] The future (resp. past) timelike infinity point $i^+$ (res. $i^-$) defined as the limit point of uniformly timelike curves as $t$ tend to $+\infty$ (resp. $-\infty$) is

 \item[$\bullet$] The spacelike infinity point $i_0$ defined as the limit point of uniformly spacelike curves as $r$ tend to $+\infty$ is